giacomoguiulfo/libft/README.md

 ### What is libft

 Libft is the first project at [42 US].
 It consists in building a library of C functions based on what we learned during the piscine.
 The point of making this project is to deepen our knowledge on how things work at a very basic level.
-In other words, the goal is to know how basic functions work, and not just know what they do.
+In other words, the goal is to know how some important functions work, and not just know what they do.

 The libft project is split into 4 parts: